 - Click the browse button and choose the scene layer package on your computer.

-- Type a title and tags that describe the scene layer package.
+- Type a title that describes the scene layer.

-- Check the Publish this file as a hosted layer check box.
+- Check the Publish this file as a hosted layer box.

 If you leave the box unchecked, your scene layer package is added to My Content, but no scene layer is published.
 You can publish it later by opening the item page for the scene layer package and clicking Publish.